Tiffany-Bergett/tiffany-bergett/README.md

 # 💫 About Me:

-⭐ I'm from Albany OR, **USA**.
+⭐ I'm from Albany, OR, **USA**.
 I am dedicated to being an advocate for all humans and products that help make life better for us :)
 ⭐ I earned a **Bachelor** of Arts in General Psychology despite diversity.
 After that, I took additional courses in science because I love learning.
 Additionally, I hold a **Business Intelligence Certificate** and a TEFL (Teaching English as a Foreign Language) Certificate.
 ⭐ I've worked many **customer service roles and roles in healthcare, education, and security** while supporting my educational goals and supporting my family.